dmurooka/dmurooka/README.md

 ## Profile Summary

 An experienced entrepreneur and data professional with over 10 years in business management, leveraging domain knowledge in classical ballet education.
-I have founded and leed a successful business, one of Japan's premier classical ballet schools.
+I have founded and lead a successful business, one of Japan's premier classical ballet schools.

 My expertise spans business management, software engineering, and data science/machine learning, with a strong focus on leveraging these skills to address various business challenges.